alloba/book-of-hours-notes/world-at-large/Valentine Dewulf.md

-Baron Valentine.
+Valentine Dewulf, 6th Baron Brancrug, known for his eccentricities.

-Died in 1721 by either falling or leaping from the [[Gullscry Tower - Summit]].
+In 1721, poor Valentine fell from the top of the [[Gullscry Tower - Summit]].
+Perhaps it was his melancholia that killed him - there were no witnesses, and his body was not found for three days.
+His son, [[Eales Dewulf]], was in no fit shape to inherit; and so his daughter [[world-at-large/Eva Dewulf|Eva]] became Baroness at the age of only nineteen.